 Conclusions

-There are many possible explanations: developers may be in an adaptation phase with new tools, or they may believe their professional expertise will remain indispensable.
+.
+There are many possible explanations: developers may be in a period of adapting to new tools, or they may believe that their professional expertise will remain indispensable anyway.

 Conclusions

-3. It is useful to create conditions where they can learn to use AI effectively, eliminate routine tasks, and free up time for truly important work.
+It is useful to create conditions that help them learn to use AI effectively, eliminate routine tasks, and free up time for truly important work.

-6. To understand how organizations can unlock the real value of AI, and which technical and cultural mechanisms strengthen or weaken its impact, move on to the fifth part of the study.
-It introduces DORA's first AI capabilities model.
+To understand how organizations can realize the true value of AI, and which technical and cultural mechanisms strengthen or weaken its impact, move on to the fifth part of the study.
+It presents DORA's first AI capabilities model.